-A group of clinical psychologists have recently started a debate about the increasingly frail system of labelling emotional and psychological ‘problems’.
-They question, rather helpfully, the tendency to label behaviour and responses as ‘problems’ at all.
+In 2017/18, a group of clinical psychologists started a debate about the increasingly frail system of mental health assessment – processes used to label emotional and psychological ‘problems’.

 EXPERIMENT: take a bit of paper and identify something current in your life – preferably a minor obstacle – and consider: